Scaling limit for a family of random paths with radial behavior: Introduction

 \section{Introduction}

 The aim of this work is to introduce a family of coalescing random paths with radial behavior and study its scaling limit in the diffusive scaling.
 The scaling limit of the Radial Web considered in this paper is related to the Brownian Web.
-The Brownian Web (\cite{FINR}) is, roughly speaking, a family of coalescing Brownian motions starting from every point in $\mathbb{R}^2$.
+The Brownian Web (see \cite{FINR}) is, roughly speaking, a family of coalescing Brownian motions starting from every point in $\mathbb{R}^2$.
+Indeed, the scaling limit of our model belongs the family of the {\it Brownian Bridge Web } introduced in \cite{valle2015}.
+In that work the authors considered a variant of the radial spanning tree introduced in \cite{baccelli2007} which is much closer to the radial spanning tree than our model.
+They showed that locally the rescaled family of random paths converges in distribution to the {\it Brownian Bridge Web}.
+Despite our model being simpler, it also converges in distribution to the Brownian Bridge Web under the diffusive scaling.
+Thus we provide a new family of coalescing random paths converging to the Brownian Bridge Web.
+It is worth mentioning that the simplicity of our model allows us to use, in a smart way, the FKG inequality to show condition $B_2$ (see section \ref{vcb2}).